-For students COMPASS is more like a self-assessment test.
-Students who have not been able to score well in ACT or SAT can take COMPASS to assess their abilities and know their preparedness for college level studies.
-The result in COMPASS gives them a peep into their level of skills along with recommendations for developmental courses.
+For most students, it is more like a self-assessment test.
+Students who have not been able to score well in ACT or SAT can take the test to assess their abilities and know their preparedness for college level studies.
+The results gives them a peep into their level of skills along with recommendations for developmental courses.

-Taking the COMPASS as an admission test is preferred by a large number of students because of its features.
+Taking the exam as an admission test is preferred by a large number of students because of its features.
 It is more convenient to take this test as it is offered more frequently than SAT or ACT.
 Hence, it offers more flexibility in terms of selecting a suitable test date.
-Moreover, COMPASS is a self-paced test, which removes the tension created by time constrains in other admission tests.
+Moreover, the test is self-paced, which removes the tension created by time constrains in other admission tests.
 Thus, students can concentrate better on scoring well in it.

 Understanding COMPASS Score Report